LaurentKol/waterplant/README.md

 # Waterplant
-Python daemon that automatically water your plant based on moisture level.
+Python daemon that automatically water your plant based on moisture level, historical weather data and/or time.

-Suggested hardware is a Raspberry Pi 3 (or earlier with Bluetooth USB dongle), MiFlora sensors and some pumps or solenoid valves connected to Raspberry Pi's GPIOs.
+Suggested hardware is a Raspberry Pi (with Bluetooth USB dongle if earlier than Pi 3), MiFlora sensors and some pumps or solenoid valves connected to Raspberry Pi's GPIOs.

 # Features

 ## Automatic watering
-3 types of check can be used to trigger watering and can be used simultaneously.
-These are configured using _watering_triggers_ parameter.
+3 types of check can be used to trigger watering.
+These are configured using _watering_triggers_ parameter, multiple can be used in parallel.

-The frequency of watering check are configured using _watering_schedule_cron_.
+For example if your sensors become unavailable (e.g: battery ran out), you can still rely on historical weather data or just time to continue to periodically watering.
 Each of these parameters are configurable per pot.

+The frequency of watering check is configured using _watering_schedule_cron_.
+Watering will not trigger if last watering happened sooner than _max_watering_frequency_ to prevent over-watering.

 ### dryness_threshold
 Check moisture level of each pot using sensors (e.g: MiFlora) and trigger watering if below a threshold.

 Configurable parameters are:
 - dryness_threshold: watering is triggered if sensor moisture level is below this threshold.
-- max_watering_frequency: watering will not trigger if last watering happened less than this value.
-Can be expressed in days [d], hours [h], minutes [m] or seconds [s].

 ### min_watering_time_basic
 Water pots at least every certain amount of time.
 This check rely on each pot's last watering time.